Use base APIM policy element#

 Recommendation#

-Consider configuring the base element for any policy element in a section.
+Consider configuring the base element for each policy section.

 Examples#